JuliaDynamics/DynamicalBilliards.jl/docs/src/tutorials/visualizing.md

 ![Visualizing tutorial 1](http://i.imgur.com/lrDStnP.png)

-If you want to quickly plot the entire billiard table without changing the settings, simply use the function  `plot_billiard(bt)`:
+If you want to quickly plot the entire billiard without changing the settings, simply use the function  `plot_billiard(bt)`:
 ```julia
 bt = billiard_polygon(6, 1)
 a = Antidot([0.0,0.0], 0.5)